Structured Interview – A Five Step Guide

 Code and analyze your interview

-Conduct content or thematic analysis; you may use words, patterns, codes, or themes to separate the responses into categories.
+Now you will have to conduct a content or thematic-based analysis of your structured interviews; you may use words, patterns, codes, or themes to separate the responses into categories.

 Closed-ended questions usually lead to content analysis, conducted in the following way:

+Structured interviews can also be used in academic writing, especially when doing research, maybe for your bachelors’ thesis.
 After getting the findings from your structured interview, combine the results in a research paper.
 The results sections and discussion areas of your research paper highlight the number of occurrences of your coded groups.
 In the methodology section, explain the technique you used to collect your data and conceptualize your analysis.
+In the end, you compare the results to your hypothesis from the beginning and see if they justify or reject it.

 Example